-The Symptoms of HIV vary from person to person.
+The Symptoms of HIV vary from person to person, People can live with HIV for years before having any symptoms.
 The only way to be sure if you have HIV is to have an HIV test.
 You cannot tell from symptoms alone.

 HIV tests are available in lots of healthcare settings.
 This might be in a sexual health clinic, doctor’s surgery, hospital or private clinic, for example.
 In many countries, there are also places where you can be tested in your local community.

 In the UK, you can get a free and confidential HIV test at any NHS sexual health or GUM (genitourinary medicine) clinic.
 These clinics are linked into specialist HIV services, and there will be support available to you if your result is positive.

 An HIV test is the only way to know if you have HIV.
 Early diagnosis enables better treatment outcomes and reduces the risk of onward transmission.
 People diagnosed late have a much higher risk of developing complex health conditions including HIV associated brain impairment.